MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-analytics-accelerators.md

 ms.date: 01/31/2024
 ---

-# Embedded analytics solution accelerators from Microsoft partners
+# Embedded anaytics solution accelerators from Microsoft partners

 Microsoft's partners offer accelerators to expedite the integration of embedded analytics solutions with your applications.
 These accelerators are designed to be cost-effective and efficient, reducing the time-to-market for your Power BI embedded analytics solutions, particularly for multitenant, customer-facing applications.
 They're particularly useful for quickly advancing proof-of-concept (PoC) or pilot projects.
 Accelerators simplify the implementation process and assist in managing Power BI capacity and billing.